Erics38/Python-projects/docker-hello-world/README.md

 A simple containerized web application that demonstrates the basics of Docker by serving a static HTML website using nginx.
 I used Claude to create a simple backend webserver and HTML/CSS for the front end for me to test my docker file.
 I did the rest myself.

 # What I learned/take aways
 This was my first time working with Nginx and I can see how it can be used to build very simple websites.
 Interesting point I ran into, I changed the Expose to port 90 to see what happened and it created a page where the text was still correct but the format is way off/deleted.
-The Docker image is basically just documentation and doesnt change the default port to 90.
+What this taught me was that the Docker image is basically just documentation/instructions and doesnt change the default port to 90.
 It will always be 80 unless I decide to create a file with the explicit purpose of changing the port.
-Also, I when testing to try to change the port for NGinx I found that I had to delete the entire container and start a new one with the new port to test even if I saved the file while the container was running.
+Also, when testing to try to change the port for NGinx I found that I had to delete the entire container and start a new one with the new port to test even if I saved the file while the container was running.

 To make adjustments to the code in the container, the current container must be stopped and and new one created with the changes.
 This is what immutable means